extreal-dev/-Extreal.Integration.Chat.Vivox/README.md

 1. Run `Extreal.Integration.Chat.Vivox.Test.dll`.
 1. Make a sound when stopping at `AudioEnergyChanged` in `VivoxClientTest`.
 1. Disable the Network Connection when stopping at `LoginWithoutInternetConnection` in `VivoxClientTest`, then enable it.
+1. Disable the Network Connection when stopping at `UnexpectedDisconnect` in `VivoxClientTest`, then enable it after 30 seconds or more.
 1. All tests are completed.

 ## How to play the sample